brutalic/pynet_brutal/class2/my_func3-README.txt

 2. Run the BrutalModuleRead3.py script

-NOTE: No need to apply PYTHONPATH='~/applied_python/lib/python2.7/site-packages' like in the sexond exercise, because
+NOTE: No need to apply PYTHONPATH='~/applied_python/lib/python2.7/site-packages' like in the second exercise, because
       the listed path is already part of the default paths that python uses for modules' functioning.